commitget/Brew-Co./README.md

 # Brew & Co.

-Single-page landing page for a specialty coffee brand.
+Single-page landing page for a coffee brand.
 Built with vanilla HTML, CSS, and JavaScript — no frameworks, no build tools.

 ## Features